-Business and transport law is both broad and specific in its reach.
-This unit introduces broad foundations to business law within Australia before specifically applying understandings gained to the laws governing transport within Australia.
+Commercial and transport law is both broad and specific in its reach.
+This Unit introduces broad foundations to business law within Australia before specifically applying understanding gained to the laws governing transport within Australia.

 The business law foundation of this unit includes the study of five (5) major areas of civil law:

-- Property (which governs ownership of not just land but also personal and intellectual property);
+(3) Property (which governs ownership and interests in land and also personal and intellectual property);

 Specific transport law and policy topics are then studied including governance and regulation of transport activities; transport policy development and implementation; environmental law responsibilities for transport managers; and transport accident investigation.